Vascular bypass: Standard techniques

 Dogma in vascular bypass technique says to obtain proximal and distal control.
 This means that in a vessel with flow through it, a surgeon must have exposure of the furthest and nearest extents of the blood vessel in which the bypass is being created, so that when the vessel is opened, blood loss is minimized.
 After the necessary exposure, clamps are usually used on both the proximal and distal end of the segment.
 Exceptions exist where there is no blood flow through the target vessel at the area of proposed entry, as is the case with an intervening occlusion.

 If the organ perfused by an artery is sensitive to even temporary occlusion of blood flow, such as in the brain, various other measures are taken.

 ELANA

-In neurosurgery, excimer laser assisted non-occlusive anastomosis (ELANA) is a technique use to create a bypass without interrupting the blood supply in the recipient blood vessels.
+In neurosurgery, excimer laser assisted non-occlusive anastomosis (ELANA) is a technique used to create a bypass without interrupting the blood supply in the recipient blood vessels.
 This reduces the risk of stroke or a rupture of an aneurysm.